 When will the building be completed?

 Construction is currently underway and full occupancy is expected in the fall of 2020.

 How will the new building be used?

 Sarah’s Circle’s current 50-bed Interim Housing program will be moved into the new building for an improved space.
 The new building will also contain 38 units of Permanent Supportive Housing for women considered chronically homeless.
-There will be community space for activities and clinical services, a computer lab, cafeteria, staff offices, and more storage space for a donation closet.
+There will be community space for activities, a computer lab, cafeteria, staff offices, and more storage space for in-kind donations and other supplies.

 Who will this building help?

 This new building will provide 38 women a home to call their own.
 The 38 units of Permanent Supportive Housing will be designated for women considered chronically homeless, meaning they have been continuously homeless for at least one year or on four separate occasions in the last three years and have a disabling condition.

 The Interim Housing Program is for women who are currently homeless.
 Interim Housing offers women the stability of having 24/7 shelter services and intensive case management to help them achieve their housing goals.